djscheuf/journeymans-blog/source/_posts/transition-to-coaching.md

 ---
-title: What can you learn from a Fishbowl?
+title: The Transition to Coaching
 categories:
  - Professional Development
  - Coaching